-"Antivirus Update is prepared" is a deceitful pop-up window, displayed by scam websites.
-By implying that users' antivirus software requires to be updated (is outdated) and their device is at risk, attempts to push them into downloading/installing untrustworthy and/or possibly malicious content.
-PUAs (Potentially Unwanted Applications) are often spread through such scams, for example: fake antivirus programs, adware, browser hijackers, etc. Users should note that no site can detect issues/threats present in systems, so ones making similar claims - are not to be trusted.
-Additionally, few visitors to deceptive/scam webpages enter them intentionally, most get redirected by intrusive ads or by PUAs, already infiltrated into the device.
+"Antivirus Update is prepared" is a deceptive pop-up window displayed by scam websites.
+By implying that antivirus software requires updating and devices are at risk, the pop-up attempts to urge people into downloading/installing untrustworthy, malicious content.
+Potentially Unwanted Applications (PUAs) are often proliferated through these scams.
+For example, fake antivirus programs, adware, browser hijackers, etc. Note that no site can detect issues or threats present on systems - any making such claims cannot be trusted.
+Additionally, few visitors to deceptive/scam web pages enter them intentionally - most are redirected by intrusive ads or PUAs already infiltrated into the device.

-The text presented in the "Antivirus Update is prepared" scam page, claims that the visitors' system may be infected with various viruses.
-It recommends them to update their "PC Cleaner" to prevent further damage to the system.
-This fake update is supposedly necessary to protect the system and personal data stored in the device (e.g. applications, photos and other files) from other potential infections.
+The text presented in the "Antivirus Update is prepared" scam web page claims that visitors' systems might be infected with viruses.
+It advises them to update their "PC Cleaner" to prevent further damage to the system.
+This fake update is supposedly necessary to protect the system and personal data stored on the device (e.g. applications, photos and other files) from other potential infections.
 This page also lists currently available updates.
-When the "Install Update" button is clicked, the webpage displays a pop-window.
-The text therein states that the update has been prepared and urges users to click the "Download Update" button to initiate the update process.
-Pressing this button will redirect to the promotional page of some untrustworthy product.
-At the time of research, the redirect of the studied sample was broken.
-However, there are plenty of identical and similar scams on the Internet; this scam model (device is infected / antivirus needs to be updated) is popular and scammers reuse the same site design throughout hundreds of webpages.
-It must be emphasized that these scams have but one purpose - to generate revenue for their designers.
-Usually, this goal is achieved through the promotion of illegitimate, nonoperational, untrustworthy and even malicious software.
-It is expressly advised against downloading/installing and/or purchase products promoted via such dubious methods, as doing so can lead to serious issues and endanger device/user safety.
-In case a deceptive website cannot be closed by closing the browser tab/window, it is necessary to terminate the browser process using the Task Manager.
-However, the next time the browser is opened - the previous session should not be restored, otherwise the scam site will be reopened as well.
+When the "Install Update" button is clicked, the web page displays a pop-window with text stating that the update has been prepared and urging users to click the "Download Update" button to initiate the update process.
+Clicking this button will redirect to the promotional page of an untrustworthy product.
+At the time of research, the redirect of the studied sample was broken, however, there are plenty of identical and similar scams on the internet.
+This scam model (device is infected / antivirus needs to be updated) is popular and scammers reuse identical site design throughout hundreds of web pages.
+These scams have one purpose: to generate revenue for their designers through the promotion of bogus, nonoperational, untrustworthy and even malicious software.
+You are strongly advised against downloading, installing or purchasing products promoted via these dubious methods, since this can lead to serious issues and endanger device/user safety.
+If a deceptive website cannot be closed by exiting the browser tab/window, terminate the browser process using Task Manager.
+The next time the browser is opened, do not restore the previous session, otherwise the scam site will also be reopened.

-Schemes in the vein of "Antivirus Update is prepared" typically promote fake system cleaners/optimizers.
-This type of PUA requires to be activated (i.e. it needs to be purchased to perform the advertised functions), yet following activation - remains nonoperational.
-One of the main culprits behind rogue redirects to a various harmful websites (e.g. deceptive/scam, untrustworthy, compromised and malicious pages) are PUAs.
-However, apps under this classification can have other heinous abilities.
-They can run intrusive advertisement campaigns - deliver browsing-quality diminishing, undesirable and dangerous adverts.
-Other types can modify browsers and restrict/deny access to their settings.
-Most PUAs, regardless of type, can track data.
-They monitor browsing activity (browsing and search engine histories) and collect users' personal information inferred from it (IP addresses, geolocations and real-life details).
-It is highly likely that this gathered data is then shared with third parties (potentially, cyber criminals), intent on misusing it for profit.
-In summary, PUAs can lead to browser and system infiltrations/infections, financial losses, severe privacy issues and even identity theft.
-Therefore, it is recommended to remove all suspicious applications and browser extensions/plug-ins immediately upon detection.
+Schemes identical or similar to "Antivirus Update is prepared" typically promote fake system cleaners/optimizers.
+This type of PUA requires 'activation' (i.e., purchase) to perform the advertised functions.
+Following activation, however, it remains nonoperational.
+PUAs are the main causes of rogue redirects to harmful websites (e.g. deceptive/scam, untrustworthy, compromised and malicious pages), however, apps within this classification have other dangerous capabilities.
+They can run intrusive advertisement campaigns: delivering unwanted and dangerous ads that diminish the browsing experience.
+Other types can modify browsers and restrict/deny access to settings.
+Regardless of type, most PUAs can track data.
+They monitor browsing activity (browsing and search engine histories) and collect users' personal information derived from it (IP addresses, geolocations and other details).
+The data is commonly shared with third parties (potentially, cyber criminals) intent on misusing it for profit.
+In summary, PUAs can lead to browser and system infiltration/infections, financial loss, serious privacy issues and even identity theft.
+Therefore, you are advised to remove all suspicious applications and browser extensions/plug-ins immediately upon detection.

 |Name||Antivirus Update is prepared pop-up|